Morse-Bott cohomology from homological perturbation theory: Orientations and Local Systems

 where the last map is induced by the isomorphism $V_{i,j}\oplus V_{j,k} = (t\times s)^*N_j \oplus V_{i,k}$. \item Let $\underline{\R}_r$, $\underline{\R}_s$ and $\underline{\R}_t$ be the trivial subbundle in $V_{i,j}$, $V_{j,k}$ and $V_{i,j}$ respectively.
 We have

 \end{enumerate} \end{definition}

-In applications, the topological line bundle $o_i$ usually comes from the determinant line bundle of a perturbed Floer equation with exponential decay at the end over a domain with one positive end.
+In applications, the topological line bundle $o_i$ is the determinant line bundle of a perturbed Floer equation with exponential decay at the end over a domain with one positive end.
 For the details on exponential decay, we refer readers to \cite{bourgeois2002morse, frauenfelder2004arnold}.
 The topological line bundle $o_{i,j}$ usually comes from the determinant bundle of the Floer equation with exponential decays at both ends over a cylinder.
-The bundle isomorphisms and their compatible diagram come from a version of the linear gluing theorem for Fredholm operators \cite{abouzaid2013symplectic, floer1993coherent}. $V_{i,j}$ is kernel of linearized Floer operator defining $\cM_{i,j}$ and the trivial subbundle comes from the $\R$ translation.
-The last condition \eqref{os5} comes from a similar argument in \cite[Lemma 1.5.7]{abouzaid2013symplectic}. $o_{i,j}$ can be defined on the background Banach manifold or polyfolds \cite[Chapter 6]{hofer2017polyfold}, however $V_{i,j}$ is defined only when transversality holds. \eqref{os3} of Definition \ref{os} states the relation between $V_{i,j}$, $o_{i,j}$ and $T\cM_{i,j}$. \eqref{os4} states the compatibility with the gluing map $\rho_{i,j,k}$. \begin{remark} Definition \ref{os} is modeled on the classical treatment of the Floer equation \cite{bourgeois2002morse, frauenfelder2004arnold}, that is one quotients out the $\R$ translation after solving the Floer equation.
-Hence we expect bundles $V_{i,j}$ over $\cM_{i,j}$ and that $V_{i,j}$ contains a trivial oriented $\R$ direction.
-If one uses polyfold setup, then the Floer operator is defined on polyfolds with the $\R$ translation already quotiented out, c.f. \cite{hofer2017application, wehrheim2012fredholm}.
-One can adjust Definition \ref{os} to be more natural from polyfold point of view. \end{remark}
+The bundle isomorphism and their compatible diagram come from a version of the linear gluing theorem for Fredholm operators \cite{abouzaid2013symplectic, floer1993coherent}. $V_{i,j}$ is the kernel of the linearized Floer operator defining $\cM_{i,j}$ and the trivial subbundle comes from the $\R$ translation.
+The last condition \eqref{os5} comes from a similar argument in \cite[Lemma 1.5.7]{abouzaid2013symplectic}. $o_{i,j}$ can be defined on the background Banach manifold or polyfolds \cite[Chapter 6]{hofer2017polyfold}, however $V_{i,j}$ is defined only when transversality holds. \eqref{os3} of Definition \ref{os} states the relation between $V_{i,j}$, $o_{i,j}$ and $T\cM_{i,j}$. \eqref{os4} states the compatibility with the gluing map $\rho_{i,j,k}$. \begin{remark} Similar to Definition \ref{def:grade}, Definition \ref{os} is a simplified version.
+In general, we should associate each component of $C_i$ with a line bundle and each component of $\cM_{i,j}$ with a bundle isomorphism satisfying similar compatibility conditions. \end{remark} \begin{remark} Definition \ref{os} is modeled on the classical treatment of the Floer equation \cite{bourgeois2002morse, frauenfelder2004arnold}, that is, we modulo out the $\R$ translation after solving the Floer equation.
+Hence we expect bundles $V_{i,j}$ over $\cM_{i,j}$ contains a trivial oriented $\R$ direction.
+If we use the polyfold setup, then the Floer operator is defined on polyfolds of cylinders with the $\R$ translation already quotiented out, see \cite{hofer2017application, wehrheim2012fredholm}.
+One can adjust Definition \ref{os} to be consistent with such a point of view. \end{remark}